Media Query 2+

 With media queries, developers can adjust the styles of JS applications based on the values or presence of various device characteristics and parameters.

 Media queries are part of responsive design.
-Similar to CSS, you can use the @media at-rule to conditionally apply part of a stylesheet based on the results of media queries; you can also use @import to conditionally apply an entire stylesheet.
+Similar to CSS, the @media at-rule can be used to conditionally apply a portion of a stylesheet based on the results of a media query; the @import statement can also be used to conditionally apply an entire stylesheet.

 Minimum aiot-toolkit version: 1.1.3